brunobar79/J-I-C/README.md

 # J I C
-**J I C** is a Javascript Image Compressor using HTML5 Canvas & File API that allows you to compress your jpeg & png images before uploading to the server (100% client-side and no extra libraries requried!)
+**J I C** is a Javascript Image Compressor using HTML5 Canvas & File API that allows you to compress your jpeg, png, and webp images before uploading to the server (100% client-side and no extra libraries requried!)

 Could you imagine how much bandwidth we can save if Google, Twitter and r Facebook implement this image compression before we upload those 5MB photos?
 This approach will make the internet faster!!